9.1 General context

 On this page

-The independent Austrian Youth-Environment-Platform (Jugend Umweltplattform JUMP) offers young adults opportunities for participation, capacity building and personal orientation in the area of environment and sustainability as well as training and education on a long, middle and short term basis as well as training courses and assistance for projects.
-Young people can also take part in a 'voluntary environmental year’ ("Freiwilliges Umweltjahr") (see chapter 9.5).
+The independent Austrian 'youth environment platform' ("Jugend Umweltplattform JUMP") offers young adults a variety of opportunities for participation, capacity building and personal orientation in the field of environment and sustainability as well as training and education on a long, medium and short-term basis of support for projects.
+In addition, young people can also take part in a 'voluntary environmental year’ ("Freiwilliges Umweltjahr") (see chapter 9.5).

 Young people's environmental awareness is evident through their active engagement in projects and associations promoting sustainable lifestyles and environmental protection.
 Current studies also examine Austrian youth's attitudes towards global issues.